47chapters/letsgo/docs/reference/letsgo-constants/interfaces/DefaultConfig.md

 # Interface: DefaultConfig

 A collection of default configuration settings.
-Each setting is an array of two strings: the first one is the name of the environment variable representing this setting, and the seond is the default vakue of the setting.
+Each setting is an array of two strings: the first one is the name of the environment variable representing this setting, and the seond is the default value of the setting.

 ## Hierarchy